 The Gulf Hagas was a hike that my mother and I were very excited about.
 There are many different waterfalls and a canyon all in one area.
 How many we would get to see in this trip would depend on how long we wanted to hike.
+The reception was a bit spotty, but I can play 해외배팅사이트 just fine.

 We packed our stuff and left camp at nine am.
 It took longer than we thought to get there.
 We got to the hut, paid six dollars each and then two more dollars for a map.
 I, of course, asked if there were potties on the trail, and was shocked when I was told no. But thankfully, the nice lady told us that there was an outhouse right next to the hut that we could use before we got started.
 She also told us that they just did the soil test and were putting in a bathroom next week.